 Recommendations

-Based on all of the above, the Working Group makes the following recommendations for Commission consideration.
+Based on all of the above, the LSWG makes the following recommendations for Commission consideration.

 The Commission should bring new focus and energy to developing Load Shift.

 The Commission’s engagement with Load Shift should be actively coordinated with related efforts underway at the California Energy Commission and CAISO, as well as related Commission proceedings.